jliphard/bits-llama/README.md

 % export OPENAI_API_KEY=sk-.....
 ```

 Populate the `/data` folder with your tuning data.
-For example, to download the audio for all BioE lectures from `https://introbioe.stanford.edu/lectures-interviews`, run
+For example, to download the audio for all BioE lectures from [BioE lectures-interviews](https://introbioe.stanford.edu/lectures-interviews), run

 ```shell
 % python3 download_audio.py